 Although you are marketing to businesses, you will always be talking to someone.
 Focus less on the product or service you’re trying to market and hone in on who you’re talking to.
 The clear difference from B2C is that you’re far more likely to have to convince multiple people with varying motivations in that business.

-Understanding your decision maker and their influencers and acknowledging that they have a life outside of work is core to gaining trust and personalising communications.
+Understanding your decision-maker and their influencers is core to gaining trust and personalising your B2B inbound marketing strategy.
 With so much information available to them online, it’s up to you to make your own contribution noteworthy and valuable.

 Simplicity is king in B2C; it only takes one look at Apple — who have carved an empire from just that — to see this in action.
 So why when it comes to B2B do we continue to overcomplicate, replacing the reason a product exists with its technical specifications?

 Whether you’re writing website copy or an article, promoting a webinar or creating a video, make sure you’re keeping it simple and straightforward by speaking directly to your target persona.
 Concentrate on the things that keep them awake at night, stop them from hitting their KPIs, or prevent them from securing that next promotion.

 What is the work-based problem keeping your reader awake at night?

 Just because you believe your product is the best does not mean that you don’t need to demonstrate why.
 Often I come across clients who work in a particularly technical industry and are keen to explain the technicalities that make them so good, whilst overlooking that their end user may have no desire to know that — they just want it to solve their problem.